-It’s easy to make this email inherently negative, so try to stay clear of negative messaging.
-Instead, focus on the undesirable outcomes that might be a result of your leads choosing not to purchase your product.
+It’s easy to make this email inherently negative, so stay clear of negative messaging.
+Instead, focus on the undesirable outcomes that might occur if your leads don’t purchase your product.

 DAY 21: OFFER EMAIL #4 – ARE YOU STILL…?

-For example, “Are you still stressing out over every single detail of your wedding?”
+The wedding planner would ask, “Are you still stressing out over every single detail of your wedding?”

-DAY 28: OFFER EMAIL #5 – HAVE YOU YET?
+DAY 28: OFFER EMAIL #5 – HAVE YOU… YET?